amitshky/pyFlashCard/README.md

 // OR
 python flashcard.py <path-to-vocabs-list-file>
 // OR
-python flashcard.py <path-to-vocabs-lists-directory> // you can iterate over the files in that directory
+// with this you can iterate over the files in that directory python flashcard.py <path-to-vocabs-lists-directory>
 ```

 # Usage